gordonguthrie/sevastyanov/README.md

-# sevastyanov
+# Sevastyanov

-a chess server for the Gemini protocol
+A chess server for the Gemini protocol